sbaudoin/sonar-yaml/README.md

 ## Ancestors rule properties

-(Planned) version 1.8.0 introduces included-ancestors and excluded-ancestors as regex rule properties, for the following template checks:
+Version 1.8.0 introduces included-ancestors and excluded-ancestors as regex rule properties, for the following template checks:
 1. forbidden key
 2. forbidden value
 3. required key and
-4. int value in range (new).
+4. int value in range (new check in 1.8.0)

 This provides the possibility to apply the checks _only_ in a certain scope 1 and/or _only not_ in a certain scope 2.
 Current limitation: yaml list notation is not supported by ancestor matching.